-18. Goods must be ascertained.-Where there is a contract for the sale of unascertained goods, no property in the goods is transferred to the buyer unless and until the goods are ascertained.
+19. Goods must be ascertained.-Where there is a contract for the sale of unascertained goods, no property in the goods is transferred to the buyer unless and until the goods are ascertained.

-19. Property passes when intended to pass.-(1) Where there is a contract for the sale of specific or ascertained -goods the property in them, is transferred to the buyer at such time as the parties to the contract intend it to be transferred.
+20. Property passes when intended to pass.- (1) Where there is a contract for the sale of specific or ascertained goods the property in them is transferred to the buyer at such time as the parties to the contract intend in to the transferred.

-(2) For the purpose of ascertaining the intention of the parties regard shall be had to the terms of the contract, the conduct of the parties and the circumstances of the case.
+(2) For the purpose of ascertaining the intention of the parties regard shall be had to the terms of the contract, the conduct of the parties and the circumstance of the case.